esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 > ## What's in it for you?
 >
-> Many funders nowadays require data management plans in which the researchers
+> Many funders nowadays require from researchers data management plans which
-> describe their adherence to the FAIR principles.
+> adhere to the FAIR principles.
 A great step forward, but if
 > we are going to spend the time and effort, we prefer to find some intrinsic
 > motivation.
 >
-> Have a look at the original [Nature paper]() on FAIR data, the [GO-FAIR
+> Have a look at the original [Nature paper](https://doi.org/10.1038/sdata.2016.18)
-> living document](https://www.go-fair.org/fair-principles/), and the Danish
+> on FAIR Data, the [GO-FAIR initiative](https://www.go-fair.org/fair-principles/),
-> tutorial [howtofair.dk](https://www.howtofair.dk/why-fair/).
-What are the main
+> and the Danish tutorial [howtofair.dk](https://www.howtofair.dk/why-fair/).
-> reasons for *you* to (not) embrace the FAIR principles?
+> What are the main reasons for *you* to (not) embrace the FAIR principles?
 {: .discussion}

-## FAIRification is a process
+## How FAIR are my data?
+_AK: The title was a bit misleading; there isn't much about FAIRification process itself._

 It is important to realize that the FAIR principles are not rules or standards.
 They are a set of guiding principles, but their implementation may differ per